 Early bird rates make it especially attractive – and gift-worthy

-The 2021-22 Yadkin Valley Winter Wine & Beer Passport serves up tastings at 18 locations in the heart of North Carolina wine country.
+The Yadkin Valley Winter Wine & Beer Passport serves up a season of tastings in North Carolina wine country.

 “Each winter, the passport serves as a guide to all the great wineries and breweries here in the heart of Yadkin Valley,” says Jessica Roberts, director of the Tourism Partnership of Surry County.
-“Over the course of four months, it’s both a convenient and an economical way to experience wine country.”
+“Over the course of four months, it’s both a convenient and economical way to experience wine country.”

-To purchase or learn more about the Winter Wine & Beer Passport, visit: www.YadkinValleyNC.com or call 336-526-1111.
+To purchase or learn more about the Winter Wine & Beer Passport, visit: https://www.yadkinvalleync.com/guides/winter-beer-wine-passport/ or call 336-526-1111.

 This information is brought to you by one of our valued community partners.